snopbear/zeus-user-profile-management-app/README.md

 ## Development server

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files and run `json-server` embedded navigate to `http://localhost:3000/.

 ## Code scaffolding